-Tourism in RwandaRwanda recorded a total of 932,000 tourists in 2016, ranking 121st in the world in absolute terms.
+Tourism in RwandaRwanda recorded a total of two million tourists in 2019, ranking 77th in the world in absolute terms.

 That smaller countries regularly perform lower in a comparison of the absolute number of guests, is obvious.
-By putting the tourist numbers in relation to the population of Rwanda, the result is much more comparable picture: With 0.076 tourists per resident, Rwanda ranked 147th in the world.
-In Eastern Africa, it ranked 4th.
+By putting the tourist numbers in relation to the population of Rwanda, the result is much more comparable picture: With 0.12 tourists per resident, Rwanda ranked 109th in the world.
+In Eastern Africa, it ranked 3rd.

-The following chart shows the number of tourist arrivals registered in Rwanda each year.
+Development of the tourism sector in Rwanda from 2000 to 2019The following chart shows the number of tourist arrivals registered in Rwanda each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
-The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
+The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

-The red line represents the average of all countries in Eastern Africa.
+The red line represents the average of all 16 countries in Eastern Africa.

-In 1995, tourism revenues amounted to 4.00 million USD, or about 0.31 percent of the gross national product.
-Within 22 years, the country's dependence on tourism has increased drastically.
-In the last year of the survey, the revenue now amounts to 616.00 million USD, accounting for 6.7 percent of the gross national product.
-Annual receipts as percentage of the gross national product:
+Revenues from tourismIn 1995, tourism revenues amounted to 4.00 million USD, or about 0.31 percent of the gross national product.
+Within 25 years, the country's dependence on tourism has increased drastically.
+Before the outbreak of the COVID-19 pandemic, sales were $635.90 million billion, 6.1 percent of gross national product.
+Thus, each visitor spent an average of $389 on their vacation in Rwanda.